Borknab/cs4245-project/docs/index.md

 ### GRU
 <p align="justify">
 Initially, the GRU model was tested with the same hyperparameter which were used in the original paper to train the LSTM model.
 This led to slightly worse results than in the original paper.
-Based on the original parameters, *Optuna* was used to perform Bayesian hyperparamter optimization as in the transformer model.
+Then, *Optuna* was used to perform Bayesian hyperparameter optimization as in the transformer model.
 The following table shows the original and tuned hyperparameters.
 </p>

 <table align="center" style="display: revert-layer; width: 70%;">